-We are the Reclaim Shakespeare Company – a merry troupe of players aghast that our beloved Bard’s works and memory have been purloined by BP in a case of greenwash most foul.
+We are BP or not BP? – a merry troupe of players who came together in 2012 aghast that our beloved Bard’s works and memory had been purloined by BP in a case of greenwash most foul.
 We are like a drop of water that in the ocean seeks another drop.
 Together, we will make a flood.

 Once more unto the breach, dear friends, once more!